 No Printer Required Zoo Activities

-- Bring old bread and popcorn to feed the koi – Always a favorite with my kids
+– Feed the koi – Always a favorite with my kids

 – Let your kids take pictures and see the zoo through their eyes